 How much does Shockwave cost?

-Shockwave is an additional cost to the therapy session and will often be applied in short 15 minute treatment is no other input is required
+Shockwave is an additional cost to the therapy session and will often be applied in short 15 minute treatment if no other input is required.
+A normal therapy session will be used if other treatment is also required.
+The average complete cost for the 4 Shockwave treatments and the therapy session is £295

 This covered by BUPA, AXA and Vitality Insurers amongst others